matthias-reis/carda-gatsby/content/articles/2023/09/besra-transitions-1.md

 The sixth and last track on "Transitions" is a post-music dream come true that I would love to hear in a steamy venue soon.
 You know, without the complete light show set and any unnecessary gear— just the musicians highly concentrated and absorbed in their masterpiece.
 Can you imagine the enchanted audience—happily swaying in the feeling of being understood?
 Understood by this music that carries all the emotions that the changes in our lives bring us.
 By the way, the middle part of this song is particularly successful, with the keys making a magical appearance, skillfully leading into the beautiful finish of the album.

 Emotions, shouting, changes of tempo and mood and skilful playing as well as singing: The new Besra album has it all.
-If you can't wait for the release after reading my preview—here is a sound sample for you:
+If you can't wait for the release after reading my review—here is a sound sample for you:

 ## Besra - "Prison without Locks"